Welcome to BIBBA News for Non-Members – July 2020

 by Beowulf A. Cooper

-Beowulf Cooper’s pivotal book on the native bee is temporarily available to BIBBA members in electronic format.
-It is available in print once again from Amazon (see below).
+Beowulf Cooper’s pivotal book on the native bee is available in print once again from Amazon

 Beowulf Cooper was one of the founding members of what is now the Bee Improvement and Bee Breeders Association (BIBBA).
 The fundamental drive behind this organisation is that the best honeybee for the British Isles is the native dark bee (Apis mellifera mellifera) and that contrary to popular belief the native bee had not been wiped out by the so called “Isle of Wight disease” in the early twentieth century.